-BTC has an articulation agreement with the University of Phoenix, Kaplan University, Southwest Baptist University, Chamberlain College of Nursing, and Cox College.
+BTC has an articulation agreement with the University of Phoenix, Purdue Global University (formerly Kaplan University), Southwest Baptist University, Chamberlain College of Nursing, and Cox College.

 Academic Information and Policies

 Academic Standard/Grading System

 Credits are expressed in semester hours and are based on a four-point system.